[ Printer Friendly Version ] [ Report Abuse ]

 "How could he say this to you?
 Addie, Clara, come here."

 "What's wrong?"
-Clara asked quietly.
+Clara asked quietly, walking over to them.

 "Read this," Bea said, holding the letter to Addie and Clara.